Release 1.03

 If you have access to multiple Windows devices, we recommend using one of the following:

-Install Guide on either your main Windows device or a different one and use a separate Windows system as your remote Agent system.
+Install GUIDE on either your main Windows device or a different one and use a separate Windows system as your remote Agent system.

 For the remote Agent system, follow Remote Agent VM Setup.

-Installation Steps for Development Machine
+Installation Steps for the Development Machine

 Download GUIDE

-You can download Guide from the Guide Management portal or directly via a link.
+You can download GUIDE from the GUIDE Management portal or directly via a link.

 Download GUIDE from the GUIDE Management Portal